 - Do not gather in groups

-In addition to everyday steps to prevent COVID-19, keeping space between you and others is one of the best tools we have to avoid being exposed to this virus and to slowing its spread locally, nationally, and globally (see what the CDC says about physical distancing).
+In addition to everyday steps to prevent COVID-19, keeping space between you and others is one of the simplest ways to avoid exposure to this virus, and to help slow its spread locally, nationally, and globally (see what the CDC says about physical distancing).

-Gettysburg College employees are expected to maintain physical distancing when on campus.
-This includes all College buildings, classrooms, office spaces, and outdoors.
+All Gettysburg College faculty, students, and employees are expected to maintain physical distancing when on campus.
+This includes maintaining adequate distance within all College buildings, classrooms, office spaces, and even outdoors.

 If an employee has Flu-like or COVID-19 related symptoms, they should immediately contact their supervisor and Human Resources.